chribell/lcjoin/README.md

 ### TODO
- - Implement data partitioning techniques
+ - Process partitions as suggested in [2]
  - Develop a C++ version

 ### References